-Sellers or Internet users might decide not to allow us to collect some or all of the data we collect or might limit our use of it.
-For example, a seller might not agree to provide us with data generated by interactions with the content on its applications, or device users might not consent to share their information about device usage.
+Sellers, buyers, or Internet users might decide not to allow us to collect some or all of the data we collect or might limit our use of it.
+For example, a seller might not agree to provide us with data generated by interactions with the content on its applications, a buyer might not agree to allow us to analyze bid responses, or device users might not consent to share their information about device usage.
 Any limitation on our ability to collect data about user behavior and interaction with content could make it more difficult for us to deliver effective solutions that meet the needs of sellers and advertisers.
 This, in turn, could hurt our revenue and impair our business.